-The Flemington Bridge Railway Station is of representative significance as an example of a modest timber mid-twentieth century railway station.
+The Flemington Bridge Railway Station is of representative significance as an example of a modest timber midtwentieth century railway station.
 It is unusual in its elevated siting and adopts a form more typical of small rural railway stations.
-Its simple form, weatherboard construction and platform verandah are broadly demonstrative of the more modest form of timber stations constructed in this period by Victorian Railways.
-The station complex as a whole has undergone some change, including an additional ramp on the Moonee Valley side ('down' side) and resurfacing to platforms and ramps, but its overall form and arrangement of station buildings, and platforms and ramps remain broadly intact and legible (Criterion D).
+Its simple form, weatherboard construction and platform verandah are broadly demonstrative of the more modest form of timber stations constructed in this period by Victorian Railways (Criterion D).

-North Melbourne Heritage Review, Lovell Chen and Extent Heritage, 2022 July 2022 (Updated July 2023)
+North Melbourne Heritage Review, Lovell Chen and Extent Heritage, 2022